MORNING REWIND: 5 top stories you may have missed yesterday

 Here at The Morning Bulletin, we want to ensure you are up to date with the biggest local stories from each day.

-So welcome to the Morning Catch Up, where we fill you in on 5 stories from around the region that you may have missed yesterday, Wednesday June 5.
+So welcome to the Morning Rewind, where we fill you in on 5 stories from around the region that you may have missed yesterday, Thursday June 7.

+One of the biggest stories of the day yesterday was a fraud case, where a senior manager from a Central Queensland council was sentenced to five years in jail after defrauding his former employer of over $200,000.

 (Catch up HERE)